bigscience-workshop/petals/README.md

   --host_maddrs /ip4/127.0.0.1/tcp/31337   # use port 31337, local connections only
 ```

+This server will host 8 (out of 24) layers for [this tiny bloom model](https://huggingface.co/bloom-testing/test-bloomd-560m-main) that was converted for PETALS.
+To run a different model, please see [this wiki page](https://github.com/bigscience-workshop/petals/wiki/Run-a-custom-model-with-PETALS).

-Once you run the server, it will print out a ton of information, including a line like this:
+Once the server has started, it will print out a ton of information, including an (important) line like this:
 ```bash
 Mon Day 01:23:45.678 [INFO] Running DHT node on ['/ip4/127.0.0.1/tcp/31337/p2p/ALongStringOfCharacters'], initial peers = []
 ```